 This is Albion, where I get mail & groceries.
 On the left is the hardware store, then the Post Office (same building), then the parking lot for the fire station, the Albion Grocery and then the bait shop-deli (you have to be careful there, but the coffee's good).
 Behind that the headlands are all subdivided & ready to develop, so bring your millions (you'll need it).
 Behind that is the Pacific Ocean, which I'm sure you've heard about.
 Tourists come to hunt the wily Abalone and watch Gray Whales migrate offshore (where else?)
 The whales are identified by a little puff of white spray like the ones shown on the right.
 The field in the foreground has just been sold in one piece to a rich guy from LA (who is said to be OK).
 He built a nice, though somewhat ostentatious, house & barn, brought in some retired racehorses, and spent more on the fencing than most houses in Albion are worth.
 The house visible on the right was the ministers house but the church burned down.
 There's more houses behind it, down the hill, that used to be mill worker homes before the Albion Mill closed about 1930.

-Everyone else, including me, lives up in the Pygmy forest on the ridge behind the camera, There used to be a lot of Pygmies here but strong drink wiped 'em out.
+Doug Stevens retired & sold the Albion Store to Praub & his cousin from India.
+Genuinely good people but his food prices are still about 20% more than Fort Bragg.
+I'm guessing Dougs store was the last unincorporated town market not already owned by a Pakistani or East Indian.
+The local migration history goes something like this: before 1850 it all belonged to the Pomo tribe, then redwoods were discovered on the coast and the lumberjacks were mainly Finns, Canadians, and Swedes.
+Next came Italians and Irish, farming and raising sheep.
+Then WW2 & a lot of the mills closed, then Hippies, weed & Central Americans.
+Now real estate is so high only foreigners & city people can buy.
+They don't live here but they own the air B & B rentals.
+Jews occupy the art centers, Hippies & Guatemalans make the beds, small markets and gas stations are Mid Eastern turf.
+Everyone else, including me, lives up in the Pygmy forest on the ridge behind the camera.
+There used to be a lot of Pygmies here but strong drink wiped 'em out.
 There's also a marina on the Albion River (down the hill to the right), and several Bed & Breakfast inns.
 A lot of non-Republican civic groups are scattered up in the woods: Earth First!, The Albion Nation, The Albion Monitor, (various Albion websites) and various Medical Marijuana clubs to give you an idea.
 Alcohol is not much of a problem, but meth may be before long.
 The main religions are (from left to right) Hedonism, Buddhism, Wicca, Atheism, Judism, Presbyterian, Catholic, and Born Again Christians.
 The per capita rate of insanity is quite high compared to areas that offer employment.
 Some famous people from Albion are: Erik Larsen (Savage Dragon, Marvel Comics) and Johnny Babich (Major League Baseball pitcher, 1934-1941)

 Hunting the Modoc Spirit Bear (true story)